Is your beloved family Bible falling apart? Or maybe the covers are coming off your favorite book. Get in touch, and let’s see how I can help you!

 - Straightening bent corners on hardcover books

 I’m currently experimenting on my own with restoring old paperbacks whose glue is disintegrating.
-Most bookbinders seem to think they aren’t worth the trouble, but my family collected pulp sci-fi paperbacks once upon a time, and it kills me to see them disintegrating.
+Most bookbinders seem to think they aren’t worth the trouble, but my family collected pulp sci-fi paperbacks once upon a time, and it kills me to see them falling apart.

-My materials include various thicknesses of Japanese paper (for flexibility and strength), acrylic paints, unbleached linen and cotton fabric, leather, Filmoplast-R (for repairing torn, brittle paper), and a variety of acid-free adhesives.
-All books are treated with Klucel-G, a synthetic adhesive that makes a film over the book’s cover, adding strength, flexibility, and resistance to wear.
-It also reduces the likelihood of red rot on leather books, and slows or even stops any existing red rot.
+The materials I use include various thicknesses of Japanese paper (for flexibility and strength), acrylic paints, unbleached linen and cotton fabric, leather, Filmoplast-R archival tape (for repairing torn, brittle paper), and a variety of acid-free adhesives.

 I pride myself on retaining the aged look and feel of the book while making it strong enough to handle again.
 No more fretting about loose pages or catching and tearing a loose flap!